-Professor George Heffernan earned his B.A. and M.A. from The Catholic University of America and his Ph.D. from the University of Cologne, Germany.
+Dr. George Heffernan earned his B.A. and M.A. at The Catholic University of America and his Ph.D. at the University of Cologne.
 He also holds the highest degree in the German Language awarded by the Goethe Institute of Munich as well as the diploma of a State-Certified Translator and Interpreter for the German Language granted by the Chamber of Industry and Commerce of Bonn.
+Before joining Merrimack College, he taught at the University of Bonn and the University of Notre Dame.

-Professor Heffernan strives to inspire his students with the same love of and devotion to the pursuit of wisdom that sustains his own life.
-He enjoys exploring his discipline by learning with them how applied philosophy enhances lived experience.
-In his free time, he enjoys visiting world heritage sites, for example, the obscure city-state prison (desmoterion) of the Classical period near the market-square (agora) of ancient Athens, the most likely location at which the Greek philosopher Socrates drank the hemlock (399 B.C.E.).
+In his free time, Dr. Heffernan likes to visit other countries, experience diverse cultures, and encounter different people.
+He especially enjoys trips to world heritage and historical sites, for example, the obscure city-state prison (desmoterion) of the Classical period near the market-square (agora) of ancient Athens, the most likely location at which the Greek philosopher Socrates drank the hemlock in 399 B.C.E.